0xadri/0xadri/README.md

 # 🙋‍♂️ About Me

-As of February 2025 I am resuming my software developer career, kicking this off with self-studies focused on Fullstack JavaScript.
+As of February 2025 I resumed my software developer career, kicking this off with self-studies focused on Fullstack JavaScript.

 I used to be a programmer from 2010 to 2017.
 I took a 7-year break where I still worked in tech but in non-technical positions.